oktadev/okta-blog/_source/_posts/2024-12-30-scim-okta-integration-network.md

 - Security vulnerabilities from inconsistent user deprovisioning

 This is where you come in as a partner.
-By integrating with Okta through SCIM (System for Cross-domain Identity Management) a standard for managing users, you can offer enterprise customers a solution that addresses these pain points.
+By integrating with Okta through SCIM (System for Cross-domain Identity Management), a standard for managing users, you can offer enterprise customers a solution that addresses these pain points.

 ## So Why Is System for Cross-Domain Identity Management (SCIM) Your Gateway to Enterprise Success?